noirello/pyorc/docs/api.rst

 .. class:: TypeDescription()

-    The base class for representing a type of an ORC schema.
+    The base class for representing a type of ORC schema.
 A schema consists one or more instances that are inherited from the TypeDescription class.

 .. staticmethod:: TypeDescription.from_string(schema)

-    Returns instances of TypeDescription objects from a string representation of an ORC schema.
+    Return instances of TypeDescription objects from a string representation of an ORC schema.

 .. method:: TypeDescription.find_column_id(name)